JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `outputDirectory`
 {#buildSearchableOptions-outputDirectory}

-The directory to which searchable options will be generated.
+The directory where searchable options will be generated.

 {style="narrow"}
 Type